 3. Confirmation Bias

-Like our bodies, it’s as if our brains have a built-in immune system, but instead of fighting off biological threats it fights off idea threats.
+Like our bodies, it’s as if our brains have a built-in immune system, but instead of fighting off biological threats, it fights off idea threats.
 We tend to look for evidence that supports our ideas and values, while minimizing or ignoring solid evidence to the contrary, seemingly to protect our mental well-being.
-Living in a bubble may feel healthy, but bubbles always burst.
 Seeking only confirming information or opinions creates closed minds and resistance to change in business models.
 It is deadly to innovation and blinds us from actual threats until it’s too late to recover.

 4. Knowledge Illusion

 According to cognitive scientist Philip Fernbach, “an individual’s knowledge store is about one gigabyte, much less than fits on a typical USB thumb drive.”
 Without relying on the expertise of others, we are prone to irrationality, errors and ignorance.
 Studies abound illustrating this over-estimation of what we know, and how it invites disaster.
 The bottom line is that businesses need more and better inputs and expertise to stay vital.
 Institutional knowledge is insufficient.
 The notion that ‘ignorance is bliss’ is only confirmed by those few who have been lucky enough to survive.